Exploring Soi Romanee

 Wat Mongkol Nimit

-Wat Mongkol Nimit is a large temple, quite peaceful despite being in the centre of town.
-This is probably the only place where monks live in one of those beautiful Sino-Portuguese houses everybody is so fascinated with.
+Wat Mongkol Nimit is a large temple that is quite peaceful despite being in the centre of town.
+This is probably the only place where monks live, and it is one of those beautiful Sino-Portuguese houses that everybody is fascinated with.
 Take the time to walk around the garden, each tree holds a Buddhist principle written both in Thai and English.
-Once you reach the back of the temple you will find a nice tall golden chedi most people miss.
+Once you reach the back of the temple, you will find a nice, tall golden chedi that most people miss.

 Where to Eat on Soi Romanee?